Italian Meat Sauce

 Instructions

-• Saute the onions and garlic: In a large, heavy pot, saute the diced onions in olive oil for about 3-4 minutes with a healthy pinch of salt.
-Then add the minced garlic and saute with the onions for 1 minute.
+• Saute the onions and garlic: In a large pot or Dutch oven, saute the diced onion in olive oil for about 3 minutes with a healthy pinch of salt.
+The onions should just be soft, not browned.
+Then add the minced garlic and saute with the onions for 30-60 seconds.

-• Add the tomatoes and simmer: Next, add the tomatoes with the juices with the meat, as well as the whole peeled carrot.
-Season with another healthy pinch of salt and black pepper then partially cover and simmer for 4 hours, stirring occasionally.
+• Add the tomatoes and simmer: Next, add the tomatoes with the juices with the meat along with the parmigiano rind.
+Season with another healthy pinch of salt and black pepper then partially cover and simmer on the lowest setting for 4 hours, stirring occasionally (I like to stir every 20-30 minutes).

 Notes